NixOS: For developers

 Virtual environments using nix-shell

-provides packages for many compilers, interpreters, libraries, and related
+Nix provides packages for many compilers, interpreters, libraries, and related

-we get a uniform way of installing dependencies, as opposed
+tools.
+Through Nix we get a uniform way of installing dependencies, as opposed

 to using several domain-specific ones, each with their own unique behavior.

-, which starts an interactive shell based on a
+Nix also comes with nix-shell, which starts an interactive shell based on a

-expression, analogous to the way virtualenv
+Nix expression, analogous to the way virtualenv work in Python.
+It either

 builds or fetches cached builds of dependencies and adds them to the

-store, before making them accessible in a subshell through modified
+Nix store, before making them accessible in a subshell through modified

 environment variables and symlinks.
 The user or system environment remains